isidentical/dvc.org/content/docs/command-reference/import-url.md

 `dvc import-url` generates an _import stage_ `.dvc` file and `dvc run` a regular stage (in `dvc.yaml`).

-⚠️ DVC won't push or pull imported data to/from [remote storage](/doc/command-reference/remote), it will rely on it's original source.
+⚠️ When not combined with `--to-remote`, DVC won't push or pull imported data to/from [remote storage](/doc/command-reference/remote), it will rely on it's original source.

 ## Options